Full Name: Caine Rabies Virus IgG ELISA Kit (RV IgG)

 This virus frequently results in mortality in canines.
 The following strategy is suitable for rapid screening procedures because it employs a semi-purified rabies virus, which is ideal for evaluating rabies antibodies that may be present in canine serum and plasma samples.

-Dog rabies virus IgG ELISA kit is designed to analyse quantitative amounts of IgG antibodies against canine rabies virus (RV) in dog serum or plasma samples.
-This assay has a quantitative and qualitative standard range.
+Dog rabies virus IgG ELISA kit is designed to analyse quantitative amounts of IgG antibodies against canine rabies virus (RV IgG) in canine/dog serum or plasma samples.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Microtiter Strips: Coated with purified rabies antigens

 The standard range of IgG antibodies to canine rabies virus (RV) using current canine rabies virus IgG ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.